 The Airmen's Stories - P/O J S Southwell

-John Sydney Southwell joined the RAF on a short service commission in February 1939.
+John Sydney Southwell, of Hull, joined the RAF on a short service commission in February 1939.
 After completing his training, Southwell joined the newly-reformed 245 Squadron at Leconfield on 6th November 1939.

 He served with ‘A’ Flight operating from Moorsele in Belgium and on 17th May his Hurricane N2501 had its glycol tank punctured in combat with Me109’s over Brussels, he force landed near Pottignies.